 Your breast size will not be significantly impacted by a breast lift.
 However, we can do a breast reduction or breast enlargement in conjunction with a breast lift, if you would like.
-Talk to Dr. Bauer about your options during your consultation.
+Talk to your doctor about your options during your consultation.

 Will my breasts look like they did before pregnancy?

 Your unique body will have its own response to a breast lift procedure, and there are no guarantees that your breasts will look exactly as they did before.
 However, your breasts will look more firm and youthful.

 Do I need a lift if I have a breast enhancement?

 This will vary from patient to patient.
 Most patients who have had enhancement will not need a lift later, unless they have had a significant weight fluctuation after the implants.
 Many patients who come in for a lift, are also looking for upper fullness of the breasts.
 Breast augmentation in addition to the lift is the best way to achieve those results.

 How do I know if a breast lift is right for me?

 The decision whether or not to get a breast lift is a very personal one.
 A breast lift can help if your breasts sag, your nipples fall below the creases of your breasts, your nipples point downward, your areola are large in proportion to your breasts, or one of your breasts is larger than the other breast.